jstevewhite/rsrch/README.md

 Reports are saved as Markdown files in the configured output directory (default: `./reports/`).

+### Table Handling (new)
+- Scraper emits Markdown and preserves HTML tables as pipe tables when enabled.
+- Summarizer preserves small tables verbatim.
+For large tables, it compacts deterministically:
+  - header retained
+  - top-K salient rows (by numeric target column or combined numeric score)
+  - aggregates computed outside the LLM (mean/max) and added as a note line
+- Report generator is instructed to:
+  - include Markdown tables verbatim in relevant sections
+  - include compacted tables as-is with their note lines
+  - if a table doesn’t fit naturally inline, place it in a short “Tables” subsection or an appendix

 Example output file: `report_20250130_143022.md`

 Each report includes: